pyladies/project-admin-logisitics/policies/new_chapter_policy.md

 2. PyLadies Slack Bot will post the form response into #feed-new-chapter Slack channel

-3. Each reviewers will read give vote by adding either :thumbsup: or :thumbsdown: reaction to the Slack post.
+3. Each reviewers will read the requests and give vote by adding either :thumbsup: or :thumbsdown: reaction to the Slack post.

-4. If there is a :thumbsup: reaction made by one of the review team members, PyLadies Slack bot records the member name, and timestamp.
+4. If there is a :thumbsup: reaction made by one of the review team members, PyLadies Slack bot records the member name, and the timestamp.

 5. If there is a :thumbsdown: reaction made by one of the review team members, PyLadies Slack bot will prompt for a reason.
 Team members will follow up.

 6. If :thumbsup: or :thumbsdown: reaction was not made by review team member, PyLadies Slack bot will not do anything.

-7. After the 10th of the month and before the 15th of the month, team lean will manually check the spreadsheet to see which ones are approved and create the chapters.
+7. After the 10th of the month and before the 15th of the month, team lead will manually check the spreadsheet to see which ones are approved and create the chapters.

-8. (To be determined) Ideally we should also record the summary of new chapters approval to GitHub each month.
+8. (To be determined) Ideally we should also record the summary of new chapters approvals to GitHub each month.

 PyLadies Slack bot requires a Zapier account.